Why Is Funding a Challenge for Women-Led Agtech Companies?

 “Agriculture requires a different type of investor.
 One who understands the time needed for user adoption and in-field learning as plants need time to prove results as companies need time to prove scale,” she said.

-To be sure, AgFunder a leading research and publication for agtech, reported that $10.1 billion went into agrifood tech investment all the way through the supply chain, but only a small percent went to women-led agtech companies.
+To be sure, VC investor AgFunder reported that $10.1 billion went into agrifood tech investment all the way through the supply chain, but only a small percent went to women-led agtech companies.
 Within the $10.1 billion, investment in farm tech was $4.2 billion.

 In many ways agtech isn’t an anomaly.